Altran Praxis: Praxis Systems

+Critical systems division purchase by Altran

+The critical systems division was acquired by the Altran Group in 1997.
+The commercial and industrial systems division was retained by Deloitte, but the use of the Praxis name by Deloitte ceased soon thereafter.

 In 2004, Praxis Critical Systems and HIS Consulting merged to form Praxis High Integrity Systems.
 In January 2010, the company was merged with SC2 by Altran to form Altran Praxis.
 The company has since been rebranded to Altran along with Altran Xype and Altran Technologies.

 In December 2012, AdaCore along with Altran Praxis released SPARK Pro 11.
 In 2013, Altran acquired Sentaca, a specialty telecoms consultancy.